julianobrasil/simplestaking/README.md

 Notice that there's no need to click on any button in order to request data.
 You only have to type in a valid user token on the input on the top of the page.

+# A11y

+I've chosen not to add aria attributes to the templates for two reasons: (a) it wasn's asked two and, (b) it won't add any information regarding my knowledge of angular.

 # What was hard to do

-Understanding the data at tzstats.com.
-As I'm not familiar with cryptocurrency terms and jargons, I've spent more than 1 day reading and researching to get some very basic knowlegde about this subject so I could minimally work with the data and accomplish the task.
-So, I think I spent 60% of the time reading about Tezos and cryptocurrencys and 40% of the time actually building the application (which is a simple one).
+Understanding the data and terminology at http://tzstats.com was the biggest issue for me.
+As I'm not currently a cryptocurrency user, I'm aware that I've got just the basics so I could minimally work with the data and accomplish the task.
+So you'll likely find mistakes on the business rules that define the final balance for each operation in the table.
+That's expected.
+Despite of that, the technology (@angular, @angular/material, @ngrx) part is fully working and the components are distributed in the project following a robust and flexible architecture though.

+The final balance is that spent 60% of the time reading about Tezos and cryptocurrencies and 40% of the time actually building the application.

 One concept is still missing to me: the pending status.
-I got, from what I read in the description, that I should stick to the `transaction` type in the operations table.
+I got, from what I've read in the description, that I should stick to the `transaction` type in the operations table.
 And I couldn't find a reliable way to find out when and how I could extract that "Pending" information that should be used in one of the label chips in the first column in the example image.

+Another thing I haven't gotten is related to the fees.
+I'm always adding the fee to the volume.
+After that, I'm considering that if the user is a sender, the value is negative, otherwise it's positive.
+This is something that makes sense for me (sending mone = negative; receiving money = positive), but in the example image there's a case of a `sent` which is positive.
+I couldn't figure out why this is was happening.